qdrant/quaterion/docs/source/tutorials/cache_tutorial.rst

 There are several conditions required to use the cache:

-- At least one encoder should be frozen
+- At least one encoder should be frozen.
 - Dataset should be the same on each epoch.
     This unfortunately means that dynamic augmentations are not supported by the cache.